isabeen/web-challenges/web-exercises-sessions-user-stories-workshop-movie-app/user-story-1.md

 - The header text "Movie App" displays correctly.
 - The movie list displays a card for each movie with poster image, title and rating.
-- When a user clicks on a movie poster, the movie details page open.
 - If the movie data is not available, display the text: Sorry, we couldn't retrieve the latest movie data at the moment.
 Please try again later.

 ## Tasks